IOActive/PinguBot/docs/architecture.md

 14. **Utils**: This component includes various utilities and helper functions that can be used to make the bot more efficient and flexible.
 15. Web server: This component allows the bot to be accessed through a web-based interface, providing a user interface for interacting with the bot or accessing its functionality remotely.

 # Bot working Directory

 In additional to the bot architecture, the `bot_working_directory` contains the project's configuration data, including settings and parameters that are important for the bot to function properly.
 These settings and parameters are stored in the `env.yaml` file, which contains the specific instructions for running the bot.
 Additionally, the directory contains other necessary subdirectories that the bot will need to access during its execution, such as the `crash-stacks`, `data-bundles`, `fuzzers`, `image`, `mutator-plugins`, and more.
 These subdirectories contain the data and resources that the bot needs to perform specific tasks, such as testing and data analysis.

 The `bot_working_directory` contains various subdirectories for different purposes related to the bot.
 The following is a brief description of each subdirectory:

-1. `builds`: Stores the builds of the bot or its components that have been generated after successful compilation.
+1. **builds**: Stores the builds of the bot or its components that have been generated after successful compilation.
-2. 'build-urls': Contains the URL's used for building or building-related resources.
+2. **build-urls**: Contains the URL's used for building or building-related resources.
-3. `cache`: Stores the cached information, such as frequently accessed data or project-specific data that needs to be retrieved quickly.
+3. **cache**: Stores the cached information, such as frequently accessed data or project-specific data that needs to be retrieved quickly.
-4. `inputs`: Contains the input data or resources required in the testing process, such as fuzzers, test cases, images, symbols, and more.
+4. **inputs**: Contains the input data or resources required in the testing process, such as fuzzers, test cases, images, symbols, and more.
-    1. `crash-stacks`: a folder containing the stack traces of previously crashed programs.
+   1. **crash-stacks**: a folder containing the stack traces of previously crashed programs.
-    2. `data-bundles`: a folder containing data bundles that are used during the bot's operation.
+   2. **data-bundles**: a folder containing data bundles that are used during the bot's operation.
-    3. `fuzzer-common-data-bundles`: a folder containing common data bundles used during the fuzzer operation.
+   3. **fuzzer-common-data-bundles**: a folder containing common data bundles used during the fuzzer operation.
-    4. `fuzzers`: a folder containing the fuzzers used during the testing process.
+   4. **fuzzers**: a folder containing the built-in fuzzers used during the testing process.
-    5. `fuzzer-testcases`: a folder containing the test cases used during the fuzz test.
+   5. **fuzzer-testcases**: a folder containing the test cases used during the fuzz test.
-    6. `fuzzer-testcases-disk`: a folder containing the test cases used during the fuzz test that are stored on disk.
+   6. **fuzzer-testcases-disk**: a folder containing the test cases used during the fuzz test that are stored on disk.
-    7. `images`: a folder containing the images used during the testing process.
+   7. **images**: a folder containing the images used during the testing process.
-    8. `mutator-plugins`: a folder containing the mutator plugins used during the testing process.
+   8. **mutator-plugins**: a folder containing the mutator plugins used during the testing process.
-    9. `symbols`: a folder containing the symbols used during the testing process.
+   9. **symbols**: a folder containing the symbols used during the testing process.
-    10. `user-profile-dirs`: a folder containing the user profile directories used during the testing process.
+   10. **user-profile-dirs**: a folder containing the user profile directories used during the testing process.
-6. 'logs': Stores the logs and other related information related to the bot's execution.
+5. **logs**: Stores the logs and other related information related to the bot's execution.

+# Built in Fuzzer Template

+Black box fuzzers are generally used to simulate real-world usagepatterns of the software and identify unexpected inputs that might trigger unexpected behavior, crashes, or other issues.
+However, the black box fuzzers provided may not be enough to cover all the use cases of a complex software.

+To overcome this limitation, fuzzers such as Libfuzzer can be integrated as the built-in fuzzers to enhance its functionality and provide even more robust testing capabilities.

+Built-in fuzzers also optimize the data collected by third-party fuzzer engines like Libfuzzer to adapt to the user's needs, and then upload the optimized data to the Pingu backend using its API.
+By including a built-in fuzzer, developers can automate the process of testing their software and ensure the highest level of quality and security for their customers.

+In order to add new built-in fuzzer there is a [Python Template Engine](../src/bot/fuzzers/templates/python/PythonTemplateEngine.py) that can be use to include all the basic capabilitis that Pingubot need to execute its fuzzing campaings.